felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 {{< figure src="/img/crt-gaming.jpg" caption="Happy gaming!">}}

+# High scores

+Because MiSTer reduces lag to its minimum, I find it is a great score to finally start chasing high scores on hard to obtain video games, such as shoot 'em ups many shoot 'em ups that were only released in the arcades of Japan.
+If you would like to compare your scores to mine, [check out my latest high scores here](/lists/arcade-scores/)!

 # Resources

 The MiSTer project is ever-expanding and can already do much more than what I only mentioned in this article.